jsiegenthaler/homebridge-eosstb/README.md

 #### Optional

 * **name**: The platform name that appears in the Homebridge logs.
 In Switzerland, the platform is called EOS.
 In Belgium and Great Britain the platform is called Horizon.
-Optional, defaults to "eosstb".
+Optional, defaults to "EOSSTB".

 * **triplePressTime**: The amount of time in ms to detect triple-press of a button.
 Used for triple-press features, such as triple-press of Volume Down generates Mute.
 Optional, defaults to 800ms.

 * **debugLevel**: Controls the amount of debug data shown in the Homebridge logs, independent of the debug setting in Homebridge.
-Debug messages are shown in the Homebridge log in the warning colour, normally yellow.
+Extra debug messages above level 0 are shown in the Homebridge log in the warning colour, normally yellow.
 Supported values are: 0=No debug logging, 1=Minimum, 2=Enhanced, 3=Verbose.
 Optional.
 Defaults to 0 if not found.
 Warning: a lot of log entries can occur at the higher debug levels.